 Employment for child care purposes also includes subsidized employment, i.e., On-the-Job Training, VR sheltered workshop, or unsubsidized employment, including self-employment.
-It may also include part-time, post-secondary work-
+It may also include part-time, post-secondary workstudy assignments of at least 15 hours per week.
+Volunteer activity (such as a Vista Volunteer) is not considered employment.
+Employment income from a child under age 18 is excluded.

-An applicant is considered employed if they are working at an occupation where they are paid a wage/salary or has a documented commitment of employment that will begin within two weeks from the application date.
+An applicant is considered employed if they are working at an occupation where they are paid a wage/salary, or has a documented commitment of employment that will begin within two weeks from the application date.
 An applicant participating in a work-study program will be considered employed; however, their income from the work-study program is not considered.
 Substitute teaching or other as needed employment or job assignments are not considered employment unless they are long-term placements of a month or more.
 Verification of the long-term assignment is required.
 An applicant who has a new commission-only job may receive three months of child care in order to establish a work history.
 Continued eligibility will be re-determined at the end of this time period.